Dmitry-Zorin/PSS/README.md

 ### Scripts

 ### `npm start`
-start the project in development mode
+Start the project in development mode

 ## Server